 How to Apply for a Permit?

-Before filling out an NOI, understand the requirements of the 2017 OKR05 permit for stormwater discharges from industrial activity, identify the latitude and longitude of the entrance gate of the facility, identify receiving water body, check whether the facility is located in Sensitive Waters or Watersheds or in Scenic River Watershed, and prepare or update a Stormwater Pollution Prevention Plan (SWP3) in accordance with the requirements of 2017 OKR05 Permit.
-Once the NOI and SWP3 have been prepared and completed for your industrial facility, submit the following to DEQ:
+Before filling out an NOI, understand the requirements of the 2022 OKR05 permit for stormwater discharges from industrial activity, identify the latitude and longitude of the entrance gate of the facility, identify receiving water body, check whether the facility is in Sensitive Waters or Watersheds or in Scenic River Watershed, and prepare or update a Stormwater Pollution Prevention Plan (SWP3) in accordance with the requirements of 2022 OKR05 Permit.
+Once the NOI and SWP3 have been prepared and completed for your industrial facility, submit the following items together to DEQ:

-- An application fee $100 and annual fee $ 347.71 (all existing permittees will be invoiced for annual fee)
+- Payment for all applicable fees (application fee $100 and annual fee $ 347.71 (all existing permittees will be invoiced for annual fee)